axeltanjung/millguard_predictive_maintenance/README.md

-# MillGuard - Predictive Maintenances
+# MillGuard - Predictive Maintenance
 ## Dataset Feature

 The dataset contains simulated production and condition-monitoring variables used for predictive maintenance modeling.